AXODUS21/Smart-backend/ENV_CHECK.md

 - Verify environment variables are set correctly
 - Restart the dev server

+### Error: "Error creating student record" with code 42501
+- This means insufficient privileges (RLS policy blocking)
+- **REQUIRED**: Add `SUPABASE_SERVICE_ROLE_KEY` to your `.env.local` file
+- Get it from: Supabase Dashboard > Project Settings > API > service_role key
+- The service_role key bypasses RLS policies and is needed for payment processing
+- Restart the dev server after adding it

 ## Verification

 To verify your environment variables are loaded: